RiskyLudus/Anarchy-Consensus-Protocol/README.md

 ---

+### **Snapshot Interpolation**
+To address visual inconsistencies caused by network latency, the protocol implements **snapshot interpolation**:
+- **Snapshots**: Periodic snapshots of the game state (e.g., player positions, velocities) are captured and shared with peers.
+- **Interpolation**: Players render smooth transitions between snapshots by interpolating between the latest received states.
+- **Extrapolation Fallback**: If snapshots are delayed, extrapolation is used to predict the next state based on current trends.

+---

+### **Deterministic Physics**
+To ensure consistent physics behavior across all peers:
+- **Fixed-Timestep Simulation**: All peers use the same physics update interval, ensuring consistent results for identical inputs.
+- **Shared Inputs**: Physics interactions (e.g., forces, collisions) are shared as deterministic inputs rather than outcomes.
+- **Synchronization**: The Gossip Protocol is extended to handle physics-related events, ensuring peers remain in sync.

+---

 ### **Peer-to-Peer Communication**
 The protocol operates in a serverless, peer-to-peer environment:
 - **UDP-Based Communication**: UDP ensures fast, low-latency messaging for real-time updates.